 Last night was the season two premiere of FX’s The Bridge.
 And the show came flying out of the gate, introducing a cacophony of story lines.
 Which I am sensing is becoming a pattern with FX shows.
 Kurt Sutter did it last year in the premiere of his Sons of Anarchy and Sutter was able to tie everything together by the end of the season.

 “Until I’m One With You” is still as haunting and beguiling as it was last year when I first heard it.
 And it still serves as the perfect theme song to a, just shy of, perfect television show.
-If you are looking for a punchy intro, a’la Mike Post, for a punchy crime drama, this isn’t the show.
-But that song…
+If you are looking for a punchy intro, a’la Mike Post, and a punchy crime drama, this isn’t the show.

 “Until I’m One With You” completely ignores any sort of traditional song structure or pedantic rhyming scheme.
-It’s lonely and haunting guitar accompanying Bingham’s raspy voice and plaintive lyrics makes for one of the most affecting songs in recent memory.
-It’s the beautiful simplicity of the vocals and the lyrics that seemingly wants to tell us what love should be but it’s the tone of the song and a closer listen to the lyrics that reminds us of the complexity that love always is.
+The lonely and haunting guitar accompanying Bingham’s raspy voice and plaintive lyrics makes for one of the most affecting songs in recent memory.
+It’s the beautiful simplicity of the vocals and the lyrics that seemingly longs to tell us what love should be but it’s the tone of the song, and a closer listen to the lyrics, that reminds us of the complexity that love always is.